Hyperventilation Syndrome Workup

 Laboratory Studies

 Patients with a history of HVS who have undergone an appropriate workup at some earlier time may not need any further laboratory evaluation in the setting of a recurrence.
-Recognition of the typical constellation of dyspnea, agitation, dizziness, atypical chest pain, tachypnea and hyperpnea, paresthesias, and carpopedal spasm in a young, otherwise healthy patient with an adequate prior evaluation is sufficient to make the diagnosis.
+Recognition of the typical constellation of dyspnea, agitation, dizziness, atypical chest pain, tachypnea and hyperpnea, paresthesias, and carpopedal spasm in a young, otherwise healthy patient with an adequate prior evaluation is often sufficient to establish the diagnosis.

 Imaging studies

 Imaging studies are not indicated when the diagnosis of HVS is clear.
 In less obvious cases of HVS, imaging studies are typically normal.
+Chest radiographs may reveal hyperinflation.

-Because PE can present with findings identical to those of HVS, a first-ever episode of acute HVS may warrant V/Q scanning or computed tomography (CT) pulmonary angiography to rule out perfusion defects.
+Because PE can present with findings identical to those of HVS, a first-ever episode of acute HVS may warrant ventilation/perfusion scanning or computed tomography (CT) pulmonary angiography to rule out perfusion defects.
 Chest radiography is indicated for patients who are at high risk for cardiac or pulmonary pathology.
 Chest radiography is also indicated when the diagnosis is not clear.

 Electrocardiography